anagha-microsoft/ncr-mlops-hol/README.md

 2. [MCW MLOps](https://github.com/solliancenet/MCW-MLOps)

 Thanks to:
-1. Michael Kareev, data scientist - for the machine learning experiment
+1. Dr. Michael Kareev, data scientist - for the machine learning experiment
 2. Dr. Thomas Abraham - for the data science related guidance as it relates to this workshop, testing and authoring some modules